 The Moses Biological Computation Lab at the University of New Mexico has launched the fourth annual NASA Swarmathon (Swarmathon IV).
 The Swarmathon is a competition designed to engage students in developing cooperative robotic algorithms to revolutionize space exploration.
 The students are developing and testing algorithms that could one day be used in NASA’s Mission to Mars.
 Robots are needed for “In situ resource utilization” (ISRU) by collecting materials such as water ice and useful minerals from the Martian surface to be used by astronauts who land on Mars in future missions.

 In its inaugural year, 424 undergraduates from 24 Minority Serving Institutions (MSIs) participated in the Swarmathon.
 Over 600 students from 40 schools participated participate in 2017.
 The Swarmathon includes virtual and physical competition tracks.
 Teams participating in the physical competition are shipped kits to build their own “Swarmie” robots.
 Students write code in to run autonomously onboard the robots in Robot Operating System (ROS) so that robots search, pick up objects and return them to a central collection zone.
-Students upload their code to identical robots at Kennedy Space Center for the Physical competition in April 2017.
+Students uploaded their code to identical robots at Kennedy Space Center for the Physical competition in April 2017.
 Virtual teams develop novel distributed search and communication algorithms for Swarmies running in the Gazebo simulation environment.
-In previous competitions Virtual and Physical teams competed for cash prizes of up to $5000 for robot teams that autonomously collect the most objects.
+In previous competitions, Virtual and Physical teams competed for cash prizes of up to $5000 for robot teams that autonomously collect the most objects.

 The Swarmathon is a cooperative agreement between the NASA Minority University Research and Education Program (MUREP) and the University of New Mexico in partnership with the NASA KSC Swamp Works.